 Students complete a written exam requiring a 80% mark to pass.
 Afterwards, students apply the theory portion of their training with a hands-on practical portion.
-The practical hands-on portion is graded with an 80% passing score required.
-In addition, the instructor evaluates the student on their ability to run the equipment competently and safely.
+In addition, the instructor evaluates the students on their ability to run the equipment competently and safely.

 Students will review their scores for both written and practical and sign-off that they have received one of the three classification of operators.

 Professional Operator – Operator who has scored 100% on the exam combined with 5+ years of experience, who also demonstrated a higher skill level while running the equipment.